Wildlife in Selous National Park

 4. Hot air balloon trips

 Riding a hot air balloon is always enjoyable and deemed to be perfect for getting an aerial view of the park.
-Hot air balloon trips are only conducted by Serengeti national park and the Selous game reserve in Tanzania.
+Only Serengeti National Park and the Selous Game Reserve in Tanzania conduct hot air balloon trips.

 While in the air, you can marvel at the different animals in the reserve.